 We are an approved contractor through Nova Scotia Power and offer offer easy financing through your power bill for homeowners and landlords on approved credit.
 Please note that renters are not eligible.
 For more details see our Financing page.

-Quotes are always free!
-Request a quote today!
+Estimates are always free!
+Request an estimate today!

 How do ducted heat pumps work?